the-samarium/gen-ai-personal-/README.md

 - Load your workflow `.json` file in the ComfyUI window.
 - This file defines the image generation workflow for ComfyUI.
-- You can modify the workflow in ComfyUI as needed.
+- You can modify the workflow in ComfyUI as needed.(After modification, download the workflow.json file and save it with the same name as the previous one.
+To download the .json file, enable the **Dev Mode** in Comfy-UI settings)

 ### 5. Run the Streamlit App